dailydotdev/docs/docs/squads/featured-squads.md

 ![](https://daily-now-res.cloudinary.com/image/upload/v1707232156/docs/daily.dev_-_squads.png)

 The [Public Squads Directory](https://app.daily.dev/squads) on daily.dev is a curated space where community members discover new and engaging Public Squads.
 Being featured here significantly enhances your Squad's visibility and traffic.
-If you have a Public Squad an you wish to grow it even further, that's a place you want to be in.
+If you have a Public Squad and you wish to grow it even further, that's a place you want to be in.

 ### Who is elgible to get featured on the directory?